spyder-ide/spyder-docs/doc/index.rst

       .. div:: align-center

-         If you don't have Spyder installed and want to get started, follow the :doc:`/installation`.
+         If you don't have Spyder installed and want to get started, follow the :ref:`install-guide`.

    .. grid-item-card::